twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 - a **jointly governed vault**:
   - signers: the project (multisig/DAO) + attn,
 - configured with simple rules:
-  - if **no deal is open**, the project can withdraw freely,
+  - if **no position is open**, the project can withdraw freely,
-  - if **a deal is open**, an agreed share of new revenues goes first to repayment.
+  - if **a position is open**, an agreed share of new revenues goes first to repayment.

 On top of that, the account can: